 “National Waffle Day” is celebrated on 24th of August, to commemorate the anniversary of the first waffle iron patent issued.

-Here are 10 relatively new cafes in Singapore with unique waffles:
+Here are 10 relatively new cafes in Singapore with creative waffles:

 Up in Smoke

 NeWest, 1 West Coast Drive, #01-67, Singapore 128020

 Opening Hours: 9am – 11pm (Mon – Sun)

 Up In Smoke is opened by sister cafe Burnt Cones at Sunset Way, another popular hangout place in the west for cafe hoppers recently, populated by gelato shops including Dawn’s Gelateria and Hundred Acre Creamery.

 Here at Up in Smoke, they serve a more extensive menu compared to the ones at Burnt Cones due to their bigger kitchen space.